uriel1998/muna/README.md

 appropriate URL.
 If there is any other error (including if the page is gone or the server has disappeared), it will

+...i'm gonna rename the scripts, aren't I, lol.
+And emphasize unredirector, and use the archivebox bit as an example of how to use it.

 `muna` is an old norse word meaning call to mind, remember

 ## 2. License